We had a few tense moments in the Traveling Well For Less household yesterday when I could not find the boys’ passports.

 Traveling Well For Less has partnered with CardRatings for our coverage of credit card products.
 Traveling Well For Less and CardRatings may receive a commission from card issuers.

-The Chase Sapphire Preferred is the best card for beginning travel hackers.
+card_name is the best card to get started in the world of miles and points.
 It is the first card you should get to start traveling for free because the welcome offer is 60,000 points after spending $4,000 in the first three months.

-The Chase Freedom Unlimitedis one of my favorite cards for earning cash back card and travel rewards.
-It offers a welcome offer of 3% cash back = an extra 1.5% cash back on up to $20,000 in purchases your first year.
+The card_nameis one of my favorite cards for earning cash back card and travel rewards.
+It offers a welcome offer of unlimited matched cash back on all your purchases your first year.

-My favorite perks about this card are earning 6.5% cash back on travel booked through the Chase Travel Portal , 4.5% cash back at drugstores and restaurants, unlimited 1.5% cash back on all purchases and no annual fee.
-When paired with cards like the Chase Sapphire Reserve® Card, you can use your points to travel for free.
+My favorite perks about this card are earning 5% cash back on travel booked through the Chase Travel Portal, 3% cash back at drugstores and restaurants (including delivery and takeout), 1.5% cash back on all other purchases and no annual fee.
+When paired with cards like the card_name, you can use your points to travel for free.

 Glad you found them!
 Did I tell you that when we returned from Peru we thought we had lost Kevins passport so he cancelled it and replaced it.
 We found it 2 months later in the camera bag--had slipped down into a space we didn't know existed, between the bag padding and the outside wall of the bag!
 That was an expensive mistake :(